deephaven/deephaven-core/cpp-client/doc/chunks.rst

 :cpp:class:`AnyChunk <deephaven::client::chunk::AnyChunk>`
 class is a variant value type that can hold one of the concrete Chunk types described above.
-:cpp:class:`AnyChunk <deephaven::client::chunk::AnyChunk>` is useful in certain limited cases where a utility method needs to create a :cpp:class:`Chunk <deephaven::client::chunk::Chunk>` with a dynamically-determined type.
-The rationale for using the variant approach rather than a heap-allocated object approach is for the sake of simplicity and efficiency when using these small objects.
+:cpp:class:`AnyChunk <deephaven::client::chunk::AnyChunk>` is useful in certain limited cases where a factory method needs to create a :cpp:class:`Chunk <deephaven::client::chunk::Chunk>` having a dynamically-determined type, not known at compile time.
+Of course this could also be accomplished by returning a heap-allocated pointer to a :cpp:class:`Chunk <deephaven::client::chunk::Chunk>`.
+The rationale for using the variant approach rather than the heap-allocated object approach is for the sake of simplicity and efficiency when using these small objects.
 One example method that returns an :cpp:class:`AnyChunk <deephaven::client::chunk::AnyChunk>` is
-:cpp:func:`createChunkFor <deephaven::client::column::ChunkMaker::createChunkFor>`,
+:cpp:func:`createChunkFor <deephaven::client::chunk::ChunkMaker::createChunkFor>`,
 which creates a
 :cpp:class:`Chunk <deephaven::client::chunk::Chunk>`
 with a type appropriate to the passed-in